 For nine years, the young Manal learnt the 'ins and outs' of marketing, growing the Himalaya business within India.
 By getting involved in the nitty-gritty of every aspect of the business, including restructuring the field force, he brought a renewed sense of energy and infused a fresh thinking into the organization.
 New products were launched, and the business grew steadily.

-In 1975, Meraj Manal decided to move a part of Himalaya's manufacturing to Bangalore, India.
+In 1975, Meraj Manal decided to move a part of Himalaya's manufacturing to Bengaluru, India.
 At the time, the city was relatively undeveloped, and the seven-acre plot which he identified for the future factory was located in the outskirts.
 It was an unpopular move, and even his father strongly disagreed.
 But Meraj believed that the growing business required better infrastructure, and for this, land was crucial.
 Bombay (Mumbai) was too expensive, so it made sense to move to a smaller, developing city.
-He sold his apartment in Bombay to raise funds to complete his beloved Bangalore dream.
+He sold his apartment in Bombay to raise funds to complete his beloved Bengaluru dream.

-An advanced manufacturing facility was set up in Bangalore.
+An advanced manufacturing facility was set up in Bengaluru.
 This facility was one of the first herbal manufacturing units in India to be granted a Good Manufacturing Practices (GMP) certificate.
 The modern manufacturing unit also reinforced the commitment to developing products that complied with best practices in safety and quality.